annshress/Django-Channels/README.md

 Channels comes with `daphne`, an interface server that can handle both HTTP and WebSockets at the same time, and then ties this into run when you run `runserver`.

-*under the hood, runserver is running daphne in one thread amd a worker with --autoreload in another*
+*under the hood, runserver is running daphne in one thread and a worker with --autoreload in another*

 Either
 1. `runserver`

 Or

 1. `runserver --noworker`
 2. `runworker` optionally `-v 2` to see logs